-Perez has 14 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and one season as the head coach (2014).
+No stranger to Sacramento State softball, Perez took over the head coaching duties after Kathy Strahan announced her retirement after 21 years as the program’s head coach.
+Perez has 16 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and three seasons as the head coach (2014-pres.).

 In 2013, three pitchers on the staff finished with sub-3.00 ERA’s, and the team ERA of 2.33 was the top mark in the Big Sky and the 40th best in the nation among the 291 Div.
 I softball institutions.
-That includes Brooks being named first team all-Big Sky after going 14-7 with a 1.81 ERA.

 In 2011, all three Hornet starting pitchers received some form of all-conference accolade, including Megan Schaefer being named to the first team for the second time in her career.
 All three pitchers posted sub-2.80 ERA’s.

 Perez coached the 2005 and 2006 pitching staffs to ERAs of 1.88 and 2.42, respectively.
 Sacramento State’s total of 396 strikeouts in 2006 were just four shy of the school record of 400, set in 1995.
 In addition, Hornet pitchers allowed opponents just a .217 batting average that season.
-The 1.88 ERA in 2005 is the staff’s second best mark over the last 14 years.
+The 1.88 ERA in 2005 is the staff’s second best mark over the last 15 years.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).